NouraElHabbal/TissueSpecificTscKnockouts/Mouse Data/CLAMS B6-HFD-Rapamycin/clams-analysis.md

 After having been acclimitized in the CLAMS at the normal temperature (25C) for 2 days then treatment and diet started simulataneously.

 The input files were 2015-10-07-C57BL6J-Rapa-HFD-PreCLAMSEchoMRI.XLSX for the echoMRI data and 2015-10-07-C57BL6J-Rapa-HFD-OxymaxDataFile1.csv  and 2015-10-07-C57BL6J-Rapa-HFD-OxymaxDataFile2.csv for the CLAMS data.
 These data can be found in /Users/davebrid/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/CLAMS B6-HFD-Rapamycin.
-This script was most recently updated on Thu Jan 31 16:32:13 2019 and includes the following number of animals:
+This script was most recently updated on Fri May 17 13:07:02 2019 and includes the following number of animals:

 Treatment    Males